-This three day hike has it all.
-Number of river crossings over log bridges where you can spot trout jumping out of the water, some steep ascents and descents through beautiful cool forests of the Alpine National Park rewarded by stunning views from Mt Stirling and Mt Buller summits.
+This three-day hike has it all.
+Log river crossings where you can spot trout swimming in the cool waters of the Delatite River, steep ascents and descents through beautiful forests of the Alpine National Park and at the end of each day be rewarded by stunning views from Mt Stirling and Mt Buller summits.

-With a long and challenging first day and the second day not far behind the first, your fitness level will definitely be tested, so you want to make sure that you are well prepared to make the most of this experience.
+With a challenging first and second day, your fitness level will definitely be tested, so you want to make sure that you are well prepared to make the most of this experience.

-One night in a tent and one night in a lodge, this hike gives an opportunity to ruff it out first and enjoy a comfy bed and a shower on night two.
+One night in a tent and one night in a lodge, this hike gives an opportunity to ruff it out first and enjoy a comfy bed and a shower on the second night.Carpark

-Craig’s Hut was a movie set built especially for the film The Man from Snowy River in 1982 and was named after the family that lived there.
-The hut standing today is the fourth version.
-Version three burnt down by wild fire on 11 December 2006 and the hut was again rebuilt in 2007.
+Craig’s Hut is one of Victoria’s most iconic places to visit.
+The Hut was a movie set built especially for the film The Man from Snowy River in 1982 and was named after the family that lived there.
+The hut standing today is the 4th version.
+Version three burnt down by wildfire on 11 December 2006 and the hut was again rebuilt in 2007.

-Two days of guided walking around Mt Stirling with stunning views of Mt Buller and surrounding peaks.
-Watch the vegetation change from tall Alpine Ash to beautiful Snow Gums and keep an eye out for deer, wallabies and lyre birds, and various parrots like Cockatoos, Rosellas and Galahs.
-The sunrise and sunset at Craig’s Hut are the perfect opportunity to put your camera to work and capture the beauty of this area.
+Experience two days of guided hiking around Mt Stirling with stunning views of Mt Buller and surrounding peaks.
+Watch the vegetation change from tall Alpine Ash to beautiful Snow Gums and keep an eye out for deer, wallabies and lyrebirds, and various parrots like Cockatoos, Rosellas and Galahs.
+The sunrise and sunset at Craig’s Hut are the perfect opportunities to put your camera to work and capture the beauty of this area.

 Nestled amongst the mountains on the banks of the Howqua River, Ritchie’s Hut is located at Fourteen Mile Creek and was built in late 1947 as a fishing hut.
 It burnt down in January 2007 in bushfires and was rebuilt in May 2009.